openstax/napkin-notes/jp/beta-setup-demo.md

   * `OPENSTAX_ACCOUNTS_STUB=false`
   * `OPENSTAX_ACCOUNTS_CLIENT_ID` equal to the `uid` from above
   * `OPENSTAX_ACCOUNTS_SECRET` equal to the `secret` from above
+5. `bundle exec rails server` on both Tutor and Accounts

 ## Home page, Zendesk, make first Tutor user